Minimal Zope/SQLAlchemy transaction integration

 >>> session = Session() >>> conn = session.connection() >>> users = Base.metadata.tables['test_users'] >>> conn.execute(users.update(users.c.name=='bob'), name='ben') <sqlalchemy.engine...ResultProxy object at ...> >>> from zope.sqlalchemy import mark_changed >>> mark_changed(session) >>> transaction.commit() >>> session = Session() >>> str(session.query(User).all().name) 'ben' >>> transaction.abort()

-If this is a problem you may tell the extension to place the session in the ‘changed’ state initially.
+If this is a problem you may register the events and tell them to place the session in the ‘changed’ state initially.

 The default behaviour of the transaction integration is to close the session after a commit.
 You can tell by trying to access an object after committing:

-To support cases where a session needs to last longer than a transaction (useful in test suites) you can specify to keep a session when creating the transaction extension:
+To support cases where a session needs to last longer than a transaction (useful in test suites) you can specify to keep a session when registering the events:

 The session must then be closed manually: